hanane-issa/python-crash-course/_build/html/_sources/module1/module_1a_settingup.md

 # Module 1: Setting Up

 Objectives:

 By the end of this module, you will be able to:

-- Set up Python in various environments (e.g., terminal, VSC, Colab).
+- Set up Python in various work environments (e.g., terminal, VSCode, Anaconda).

-- Install and use key Python packages (Jupyter Notebook, matplotlib, pandas, numpy).

 - Understand how to execute Python scripts and work within Jupyter notebooks.